MJStone587/FinancialForge/README.md

 What I've Learned So Far:

-It is far too easy for the scope of projects like this to get out of hand.
-There are always new things to add to improve the app.
 I am realizing it is best to create small / lightweight apps that have more concise and simple functionality to practice specific frameworks.
+ I find many of these frameworkst have a lot of methods etc that make my life easier, unfortunately they require a bit of digging in the documentation and practice to use them efficiently.
+It will come in time with practice.

 Creating modular, easy to modify code, is much harder when I am less familiar with the frameworks and the code I am working with.
 I continually strive to improve my code and make it easier to read / modify, yet I feel like I am never quite where I want to be in this regard.
 More practice is necessary.